Scrabble: Collins Scrabble Words

-In all other English-speaking countries, the competition word list is Collins Scrabble Words 2021 edition, known as CSW21 (Versions of this lexicon before 2007 were known as SOWPODS).
+In most other English-speaking countries, the primary competition word list is Collins Scrabble Words 2024 edition, known as CSW24.
 Historically, this list has contained all OTCWL words plus words sourced from the Chambers and Collins English dictionaries, but recent editorial decisions have caused greater discrepancies between CSW and NWL.
-CSW is commonly used to adjudicate major tournaments outside North America.

 Tournaments are also played using CSW in North America, particularly since Hasbro ceased to control tournament play in 2009.
 NASPA, the Word Game Players Organization, and Collins Coalition (CoCo) all sanction CSW tournaments, using separate Elo rating systems.

+Other lexica

+The Word Game Players Organization, a separate organization which sanctions Scrabble tournaments throughout North America, uses its own lexicon, WGPO Official Words (WOW24).
+This lexicon retains the offensive slurs which were removed from NWL.
+However, there are several other discrepancies between the two lexica; for example, words such as SKIWEARS and GEEKING, which appear in NWL2023, do not appear in WOW24.

 Challenges

 The penalty for a successfully challenged play is nearly universal: the offending player removes the tiles played and forfeits their turn.
-(In some online games, an option known as "void" may be used, wherein unacceptable words are automatically rejected by the program.
-The player is then required to make another play, with no penalty applied.)

 The penalty for an unsuccessful challenge (where all words challenged in the play are deemed valid) varies considerably, including: